coavins/EmoTrackerPacks/README.md

 If you encounter a problem with the autotracker, please create an issue in this repository or reach out to me via email or Matrix chat with the addresses on my profile.

-If you are having trouble with basic use of the tracker in general, you might want to check out the [upstream repository](https://github.com/Hamsda/EmoTrackerPacks).
+If you're having trouble with basic use of the tracker in general, you might want to check out the [upstream repository](https://github.com/Hamsda/EmoTrackerPacks).

 # Usage

 When starting a new game, you should make sure that your tracker settings are configured correctly _before_ you connect to the emulator, as the autotracker will immediately start making changes based on your active settings.
 The autotracker can also be used with a file you already started playing; it will catch up and mark off all items and cleared checks.

-### Things that are currently autotracked:
+## Things that are autotracked:

+### Checks

 - Inventory items
 - Quest items
 - Locations checked
 - Dungeon bosses defeated
 - Trade sequence progress
-- Keys received (for keysanity variants)
+- Keys found (for keysanity variants)
 - Beans planted

+### Settings

+- Free scarecrow's song

-### Things that are NOT autotracked:
+## Things that are NOT yet tracked:

 - Master Quest dungeon checks
 - Which prize is awarded by each dungeon